advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 This is where you try to compress your project and make the reader understand what it does as simply as possible.
 This should help the reader understand if your code solves their issue.

 # **Installation**
-If your project needs installation of certain software or configurations to the system.
-Do mention it in this section as it helps a lot for the reader to use your project.
-The steps mentioned should be precise and explanatory.
-If possible, you can add links that can help them better understand how to configure/install the necessary files or softwares.

-# **API reference**
-If your project is small, then we can add the reference docs in the readme.
-For larger projects, it is better to provide links to where the API reference documentation is documented.

-# **Tests**
-This is the section where you mention all the different tests that can be performed with code examples

-# **How to Use?**

-A) Clone the Repository
+A) Clone the Repository to your device

-B) Open 2 TerminalS
+B) Open 2 Terminals

-C) In the first terminal, we will run the front end.
-Run the following commands in the given order:
+C) In the first terminal, run the front end by running the following commands in order:

 ```
 cd client/myapp